October 25, 2021

 Now, in the trial, everybody was followed up for nine months.
 In your work, what was the range of follow-ups that you had?

-Dr. Rammohan Rao: Yeah, the problem was, even though the initial data was very impressive in the sense that we had data from nearly 1,200 people, but we couldn’t take everybody, mainly because some of them had very good follow-ups, some of them had absolutely no follow-ups, but if you consider the ones that had a follow-up, then, yes, they were people who followed up for three months post program, six months post program, and 12 months post program.
+Dr. Rammohan Rao: Yeah, the problem was, even though the initial data was very impressive in the sense that we had data from nearly 1,200 people, but we couldn’t take everybody, mainly because some of them had very good follow-ups, some of them had absolutely no follow-ups, but if you consider the ones that had a follow-up, then, yes, they were people who followed up for three months post-program, six months post-program, and 12 months post-program.

 So, what we did is we actually took the mean of all these, and so our studies were actually comparing pre-treatment and then post ReCODE one year of treatment.
 That [inaudible 00:10:46], so, now, the question is what do we do going forward?

 Well, the thing is, we would like to narrow down this entire work in such a manner that we can optimize the program much better.
-We would like to see the participants doing a diligent job on collecting their data three months, six months, nine months, and 12 months so we can actually see the trends.
+We would like to see the participants doing a diligent job of collecting their data for three months, six months, nine months, and 12 months so we can actually see the trends.
 Where is the greatest trend?
-Is it the first three months, or is it the later three months or is it after six or nine months?
+Is it the first three months, or is it the later three months, or is it after six or nine months?
 Where do we see the maximum trend?
 That could be a good follow-up study that we would like to see.

 Dr. Dale Bredesen: Got it.
 Okay, and then, Julie, maybe we could come to you for a moment.
 You’ve obviously founded ApoE4.Info, the website, and so you’re exposed to thousands of people who are talking about their own approaches, and many of them, as you’ve pointed out, are on some variation of ReCODE.